The Four Stages of Psychological Safety

 The third stage is contributor safety.
 This means being able to participate as a member of the team, contribute ideas and suggestions, and raise threats and risks using members’ individual talents and abilities to contribute to the team without fear.
 At this stage, retrospectives and “post-mortems” become very powerful practices.

 The fourth stages is challenger safety.
 This means being able to challenge the way the team works, come up with new ways of working, behaviours, and challenge the ideas of others – even the ideas of senior members.
+This is the most powerful “stage” of psychological safety, as it not only allows new ideas to surface and learning from mistakes to occur, but it can prevent potentially bad ideas from getting to the real world.
+You could argue that disasters such as the VW emissions scandal, Enron, or the global financial crisis may not have occurred if the teams in those organisations had possessed challenger safety.

-One of the interesting things about these four stages is that if someone on the team is at a significantly different stage to the others in the team, it can feel highly discordant.
+One of the other interesting things about these four stages is that if someone on the team is at a significantly different stage to the others in the team, it can feel highly discordant.
 It’s important to think about increasing the psychological safety of all the team and bringing everyone one along together at a similar pace.

 At increasing stages of psychological safety, team members become more and more happy.
 Very few high performing teams are unhappy, but high performing teams are not happy because they’re high performing, they’re high performing because they’re happy.